 One half-hour private lesson per week for one semester hour of credit.
 Private lessons may not be taken for audit.
-Two-credit-hour lessons given to students who are not performance majors must have the approval of the music department chair.
+Two-credit-(one hour)lessons must have the approval of the music department chair.

 Open only for music majors and minors.